thirdweb-dev/typescript-sdk/etc/sdk.api.md

     id: BigNumber;
 };

-// Warning: (ae-internal-missing-underscore) The name "TW_FILEBASE_SERVER_URL" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const TW_FILEBASE_SERVER_URL = "http://localhost:3002";

 // Warning: (ae-internal-missing-underscore) The name "TW_IPFS_SERVER_URL" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)